apache/cloudstack-documentation/source/adminguide/virtual_machines.rst

 .. note::
    You can append the display name of a guest VM to its internal name.
-   For more information, see `“Appending a Display Name to the Guest VM’s Internal Name” <#appending-a-display-name-to-the-guest-vms-internal-name>`_.
+   For more information, see `“Appending a Name to the Guest VM’s Internal Name” <#appending-a-name-to-the-guest-vms-internal-name>`_.

 Guest VMs can be configured to be Highly Available (HA).
 An HA-enabled VM is monitored by the system.
 If the system detects that the VM is